 Watering Shasta Daisy in Winter

-Proper drainage is essential for the health and survival of your Shasta daisy during the winter months.
+Proper drainage is essential for the health and survival of your Shasta Daisy during the winter months.
 While it is important the soil doesn’t dry out completely, standing water or boggy conditions can lead to root rot and the eventual demise of your plant.
 If your plant is sitting in soggy soil over the winter, you will need to move it to a better site immediately.
-Generally, your Shasta daisy will not require supplemental water during the winter, but this may vary depending on your area's specific climate and conditions.
+Generally, your Shasta Daisy will not require supplemental water during the winter.
+If you live in a climate with very dry winters, water your perennial plants when the temperature is above freezing to keep the soil from drying out completely.

 Growing Shasta Daisy Indoors